Anahat Singh from Delhi is the youngest Indian at the 2022 Commonwealth Games being held in Birmingham, England.

-Anahat Singh from Delhi became the first Indian to win the US Junior Open Squash Championship that took place at the Arlen Spectre Centre in Philadelphia on December 22.
+Anahat became the first Indian to win the US Junior Open Squash Championship that took place at the Arlen Spectre Centre in Philadelphia on 22 December 2021.

 More than 850 top juniors from 41 nations competed in the global squash tournament.

 Anahat Singh creates history as she becomes the first Indian girl to win the US Junior Squash Open title.
 Congratulations and well done on your fantastic achievement 🏆👏👏 #VKF #ViratKohliFoundation #Squash pic.twitter.com/nqtLqSjPFp

 — Virat Kohli Foundation (@vkfofficial) December 22, 2021

 The teen prodigy—who has proved her talent not just in the US but also across Europe and Asia—has won two European superseries titles (the European Junior Squash Open and the DPD Dutch Junior Open in 2019).
 In December 2019, she won the Scottish Junior Open and the British Junior Open.
 She has also won a bronze at the Asian Juniors and silver in the Malaysian Junior Open in 2018.

 Anahat maintained her position as Asia’s No. 1 player in the girl’s Under-11 category for two years before moving to the Under-13 category.

 She is currently No. 1 in India, Asia and Europe in the girls’ Under-13 category and No. 4 in the Under-15 category.